 Amsterdam has long had a bit of a rep for the sleazier side of things.
 Sure, the Dutch capital is magnificent; a cultural bastion with more art, history and natural beauty than some entire countries.
 But for some, it’s better known for, ahem, other stuff – namely its weed ‘coffeeshops’ and red light district.

-But now Amsterdam has decided it wants to completely shake off its sleazy image.
-A new ‘stay away’ advertising campaign wants to discourage people travelling to the city for drinking, prostitution and drugs.
+But now, Amsterdam has decided it wants to completely shake off its sleazy image.
+A new ‘stay away’ advertising campaign is discouraging people aged 18 to 35 from travelling to the city for drinking, prostitution and drugs.

-The campaign will first be targeted at British tourists, who’re often considered the city’s rowdiest and most disruptive visitors.
-However, if the campaign is successful, it’ll be expanded to include travellers from other countries, too.
+If the campaign proves successful, it’ll be expanded to include travellers from other countries, too.

 On the whole, Amsterdam’s attitude to prostitution and marijuana is much more liberal than most cities in Europe.
 Brothels are legal in the Dutch city, while smoking marijuana in ‘coffeeshops’ is tolerated by local authorities.

 The ‘stay away’ campaign isn’t the only thing Amsterdam is doing to deter rowdy tourists.
 The city wants to impose limits on bar crawl, stag do and hen party sizes, reduce its number of river cruises and ban smoking cannabis on the streets of the city centre.
 Amsterdam also wants to move its red light district to a new ‘erotic centre’ outside of the inner-city area.